mapr-demos/finserv-application-blueprint/README.md

 	mapr dbshell
 	    find /user/mapr/ticktable

-Here’s how to query the MapR-DB table with Apache Drill.
+If you've installed Apache Drill, here’s how to query the MapR-DB table with Drill.
 First start Drill like this:

 	/opt/mapr/drill/drill-1.6.0/bin/sqlline -u jdbc:drill: